Chunkys0up7/MCP/docs/ui_documentation.md

 # MCP Chain Builder UI Documentation

+> **Note:** This documentation is being updated for the new React (MUI/ReactFlow) UI.
+The previous Streamlit UI is deprecated and no longer supported.

 ## Overview
-The MCP Chain Builder is a visual interface for creating, managing, and executing chains of Managed Component Providers (MCPs).
-The interface is built using Streamlit and provides an intuitive way to compose complex workflows.
+The MCP Chain Builder is a visual interface for creating, managing, and executing workflows of Managed Component Providers (MCPs).
+The interface is built using React (MUI/ReactFlow) and provides an intuitive way to compose complex workflows.

 ## UI Components